Delta baryon

-The Delta baryons (or Δ baryons, also called Delta resonances) are a family of subatomic particle made of three up or down quarks (u or d quarks), the same constituent quarks that make up the more familiar protons and neutrons.
+The Delta baryons (or Δ baryons, also called Delta resonances) are a family of subatomic particle made of three up and/or down quarks, the same constituent quarks that make up the more familiar protons and neutrons.

 Properties

 Four closely related Δ baryons exist: (constituent quarks: uuu), (uud), (udd), and (ddd), which respectively carry an electric charge of +2 e, +1 e, 0 e, and -1 e.